Security, Baggage and liquids FAQs

 For inquiries relating to hold baggage, please contact your airline directly.

-What do I do if there’s a problem with my baggage ?
+What do I do if my baggage is damaged ?

 Baggage handling and delivery is the responsibility of the airlines from the point of check-in to the point of collection.